Updated for 2018!

 Looking for a more relaxed itinerary?

 Skip Maui.
 Although I love Maui for its abundance of outdoorsy things to do, it is at the end of the day, another island you have to fly to with so many things to do on it that going for a day or 2 is only enough to scratch the surface.
-If you want a more relaxing vacation in the time of 1 week I’d highly recommend staying in Oahu only.
+If you want a more relaxing vacation in Hawaii within a single week then I’d highly recommend staying in Oahu only.

 Ever thought of planning your travels using Evernote?